 Some of the formations are meant as bearish formations.
 Nevertheless, we backtest all formations by buying, not selling/shorting.

-We tested the 23 formations on the S&P 500 using the ETF SPY from its inception in 1993 until the end of November 2020.
+We backtested the 23 formations on the S&P 500 using the ETF SPY from its inception in 1993 until the end of November 2020.
 The results are summarized in this table (the candlestick patterns are not revealed on purpose) :

 What happens if we trade only the strategies with a higher profit factor than 1.5 from the table above?
 That is 12 patterns in total.